doggphin/miniware/README.md

-Temporary alternative to MemoryWare while it's still being written:
+# MiniWare, Temporary Alternative to MemoryWare

-Automatic final checking and media correction API in Django and a SvelteKit interface for it, both hosted locally
+This project serves as a temporary alternative to MemoryWare while it's still in development.
+This includes an automatic final checking and media correction API built with Django and a SvelteKit interface.

+---

+## Setup Instructions

+### 1. Install Dependencies

+#### Windows:
+- Run `install.bat` to install all required dependencies.

+#### Linux:
+- Run `install.sh` to install all required dependencies.

+### 2. Start the Project

+#### Windows:
+- Run `start.bat` to start the project.

+#### Linux:
+- Run `start.sh` to start the project.